 Work in Progress (WIP) is one of the more complex areas of accounting.
 It represents the value of work done but not billed.
 The value of WIP is often recognised in numerous different ways, although there are strict regulatory rules involved in the process.
 A Company’s cash flow is also critically linked to WIP, and the invoicing of costs incurred

 Cash flow.
 Fee billing and stage billing affect cash flow and are often tied to WIP for Construction firms.
 Construction is a complicated industry and cashflow is often put under pressure, due to complications arising with projects and delayed payments.
 Firms often face these difficult situations, which are compounded by the fact they still have to pay for labour and materials, perhaps long before they get paid by the client.

 Another accounting challenge for construction companies is the management of fixed assets.
 As a construction firm, you’ll have high value machinery and on-site equipment as well as general assets such as vans and computers.

 And looking ahead, construction firms need to plan for possible disruption in the availability of skilled labour.
 An ageing workforce, fewer younger people entering the industry and the effects of Brexit could see construction firms having to adopt new technologies to stay competitive.

 Find out how our team of accountants and bookkeepers helped this construction services business to streamline their accounting and get better results.

-At Braant, our knowledge of this sector is helping many construction firms manage their accounting, payroll and tax functions.
+As authoritative construction accountants, our knowledge of this sector is helping many construction firms manage their accounting, payroll and tax functions.